gurinina/2025_IntroR_and_RStudio/lessons/16-tidyverse.md

 # Tidyverse data wrangling

-## Learning Objectives

-* Perform basic data wrangling with functions in the Tidyverse package.

 The [Tidyverse suite of integrated packages](https://www.tidyverse.org/packages/) are designed to work together to make common data science operations more user friendly.
 The packages have functions for data wrangling, tidying, reading/writing, parsing, and visualizing, among others.
 We will explore the basic syntax for working with these packages, as well as, specific functions for data wrangling with the 'dplyr' package and data visualization with the 'ggplot2' package.